Computer Maintenance(For Windows and including free 3rd-party maintenance apps)

 This app will defragment traditional hard drives or trigger Trim for SSDs.

-Click image below for screenshot.
+Click the image below for a screenshot.

 Analyze your drives and Optimize them if recommended.
 Make sure the scheduled optimization is turned on to run weekly.

 To find the Optimize Drives app, do the following:

 For Windows 10: